RidiculousPower/accessor-utilities/README.md

 # Install #

-* sudo gem install accessor-utilities
+* sudo gem install accessor_utilities

 # License #

   (The MIT License)

-  Copyright (c) 2011 Asher
+  Copyright (c) 2012 Ridiculous Power, Asher

   Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the